 Depending on the number of teeth required for replacement and also the complexity of each case, some steps may be skipped or done concurrently on the same visit.

-It is common to feel uncomfortable with the new set of dentures at the beginning, but feel free to return for denture adjustment if required.
+It is common to feel uncomfortable with new dentures at the beginning, but feel free to return for dentures adjustments if required.
 It usually takes a few days or even weeks and months to get comfortable wearing them.
 The key to successfully adapting to a new set of dentures is to never give up adjusting and wearing it.

 Taking good care of your denture is as important as taking care of your teeth.